 –Here are some Homemade Gifts for Kids

-These are just a few ideas of alternatives to regular gift giving with friends and family.
+These are just a few ideas of alternatives for gift giving at Christmas with friends and family.
 You may also want to read my post on Christmas Family Gift Exchange ideas and how we keep the focus on the gifts to a minimum in our household so we are able to focus on the reason for the season and other fun Christmas traditions as well.

 Make sure to share your best tips and advice on talking to your friends and family about gifts in the comment section!
 I want to know what works for you.